Funding Your Education

 Determine Your Cost of Attendance

 Determine what your total cost is to attend PSU for an academic year.
-Please see the Estimated Costs (2016-2017) web page for more information about charges which will be billed each semester by Student Account Services.
-Estimated direct (billable) costs and the Cost of Attendance (COA) used for the 2016-2017 academic year are listed below.
-Actual rates for 2016-2017 will be established by the University System of New Hampshire (USNH) Board of Trustees at the end of June and will be reflected in your Fall Semester bill which will be available online at the beginning of July.
-For specific information about billing, please visit the Student Account Services’ website.
+Please see the Estimated Costs (2017-2018) web page for more information about charges which will be billed each semester by Student Account Services.
+Estimated direct (billable) costs and the Cost of Attendance (COA) used for the 2017-2018 academic year are listed below.
+Actual rates for 2017-2018 will be established by the University System of New Hampshire (USNH) Board of Trustees at the end of June and will be reflected in your Fall Semester bill which will be available online at the beginning of July.
+For specific information about billing, please contact Financial Aid.

 Determine Your Financial Aid Award